xetdata/k8s-csi-xetfs/README.md

 - Only supports [CSI ephemeral storage](https://kubernetes.io/docs/concepts/storage/ephemeral-volumes/#csi-ephemeral-volumes)

 ## Example usage
-This repo contains an example python application under [example](./example) directory that uses XetHub CSI driver to mount `Flickr30k` [repository](https://xethub.com/XetHub/Flickr30k), reads all the files and prints out the total size of the repo.
+This repository contains an example python application under [example](./example) directory that uses XetHub CSI driver to mount `Flickr30k` [repository](https://xethub.com/XetHub/Flickr30k), reads all the files and prints out the total size of the repository.
 Start the example application by running the following commands:

 ```bash
 kubectl apply -f - <<EOF